 In the meantime, I attended breastfeeding support groups where I learned about tongue and lip ties and how they prevented older infants from expressing enough milk from mama’s breast.
 At this point, I was convinced this was the issue.
 Then we saw a doctor who examined his ties, and concluded his problems were most likely due to something else.
 One potential problem/solution was eliminated from our list.
 Back to the drawing board.

 At the request of our pediatrician, we made an appointment with our first specialist.
 The gastroenterologist ordered a round of blood tests and a swallow study immediately and asked for us to see him as soon as the results were in.
 We were unsuccessful in the performing the swallow study, due to the fact that our little man refused any and all methods of feeding that didn’t involved my breasts.
 However, the blood tests revealed Harrison was sensitive to wheat, cow’s whey, egg whites, corn, barley, oats, and peas.
 We immediately eliminated all of these foods from both his and my diet.
 I continued to breastfeed him and offer approved foods with little to no success.
+We began to wonder if it was a more obscure food that was causing it, maybe a rice allergy, so started keeping a food diary.

 In an effort to explore other aveneus, we found another pediatrician through a new friend of mine in my running group.
 Dr. Bowers was great from the start.
 She asked how she could help us and I asked for a referral to an allergist and dermatologist.
 We then saw Dr. Convers and completed an additional round of blood work.
 This round concluded Harrison was highly sensitive to peanuts, tree nuts, soy, and dogs.
 I had been eating lots of these items in addition to having a cute little fur ball.